 Things that may increase the risk of contact dermatitis are:

-Occupations that have regular contact with irritants or allergens
+Jobs that have regular contact with problem substances

 Outdoor activities such as hiking and gardening

-Allergies to certain substances, such as plants, chemicals, or medications
+Allergies to some things, such as plants, chemicals, or medicine

-Antihistamines—may relieve itching in some cases, but not always useful for contact dermatitis
+Antihistamines—may relieve itching for some.
+Not always useful for contact dermatitis.

 To prevent contact dermatitis: